brentd09/AZ040Labs/PowerShell-Lab-08.md

     ```PowerShell
     # The local command is still available without the prefix
-    # Running the normal SMBShare cammands will autoload the module locally
+    # Running the normal SMBShare commands will autoload the module locally
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>